gskorupa/livingdocumentation/README.md

 # Living Documentation Doclet

 LivingDocDoclet is a Javadoc Doclet inspired by concepts from the "Living Documentation" book by Cyrille Martraire.
+It can be used to create architectural documentation with particular reference to Hexagonal Architecture and documentation of projects compatible with Domain Driven Design.

 ## Introduction